Sandman Centre: Notable events

 The arena hosted the 2014 Tim Hortons Brier from March 1–9, and hosted the 2023 Scotties Tournament of Hearts from February 17–26.

 In 2016, the arena hosted the 2016 IIHF Women's World Championship.
-From May 26 to June 4, 2023, the arena will host the 2023 Memorial Cup Canadian national major junior hockey championship tournament.
+From May 26 to June 4, the arena hosted the 2023 Memorial Cup Canadian national major junior hockey championship tournament.

 During the 2017 British Columbia wildfires, Emergency Social Services used the arena as an overnight evacuation centre when residents of the city of Williams Lake were given a mandatory evacuation order.

-The arena was a host city for the Western Hockey League's BC Division during the shortened 2021 season; play began on March 26, and ended on May 12, 2021.
+The arena was a host city for the Western Hockey League's BC Division during the shortened 2021 season; play began on March 26, and ended on May 12.